 M.A., New York University, Draper Interdisciplinary Master’s Program in Humanities and Social Thought, 2011

-B.A., Muhlenberg College, 2008, summa cum laude, with honors, Phi Beta Kappa
+B.A., Muhlenberg College, 2008, summa cum laude, with high honors in English, Phi Beta Kappa

 - U.S. District Courts for the Central, Eastern, Southern and Northern Districts of California